NextGen

 NextGen Emerging Artists

-Genesis Baroque’s emerging artist program incorporates coaching and high-profile performance opportunities alongside some of Australia’s preeminent early music performers.
+Genesis Baroque’s emerging artist program incorporates coaching, masterclasses, and high-profile performance opportunities alongside some of Australia’s preeminent early music performers.

 NextGen Performance Projects